• Skip to primary navigation

 Dementia patients face more complications and worse outcomes.

-People with dementia have worse outcomes, longer lengths of stay, higher mortality rates and are more likely to be readmitted, as compared to people without dementia.
+Importantly, people with dementia have worse outcomes, longer lengths of stay, higher mortality rates, and an increased rate of hospitalization-related infections and severe sepsis, as compared to people without dementia.

 Additionally, a hospital admission can lead to distress, confusion and delirium for dementia patients.
 Unfortunately, this can contribute to a decline in functioning and a reduced ability to return home to independent living.

 For instance, one report states patients with dementia have a five-fold increase in mortality rates.
-And researchers in Scotland found that hospital patients with dementia stay nearly two weeks longer when compared to those without dementia.
+And researchers in Scotland found that hospital patients with dementia stay nearly two weeks longer than those without dementia.

 And it doesn’t have to be this bad.
 Studies show that when compared with non-dementia patients, “hospitalized dementia patients have higher rates of potentially preventable complications that might be responsive to nursing interventions”.